Modern Slavery Act

-- Establishing the ‘Supplier Code of Conduct’ for our goods and service suppliers which all existing and new suppliers are required to sign and adhere to.
+- Establishing a new ‘Supplier Agreement and Code of Conduct’ for our goods and service suppliers which all existing and new suppliers are required to sign and adhere to.
 Copies of which are stored at Head Office.

-- Establishing an Ethical Sourcing Policy which details the above mentioned Code of Conduct.
-This Policy details our commitment as a Business and our expectations of the suppliers that we work with.
+- Establishing a new Compliance Code of Conduct which is aligned to the ETI Base Code.
+This Policy details our commitment as a business and our expectations of the suppliers that we work with.

 - Guidance and training provided to all relevant personnel with regard to identifying potential risks during supplier visits and appropriate escalation processes.